ArminZol/onesearch/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Setup and run project - should be available at localhost:8000
+# Run project - should be available at localhost:8000
-python manage.py migrate
 python manage.py runserver
 ```

 # Pre-Processing (Module 2)
-This project uses an independant python script `preprocess.py` in the **process directory** to filter the uOttawa Courses page (UofO_courses.html) and store it in `preprocessed.json`.
+This project uses an independant python script `preprocess.py` in the **scripts directory** to filter the uOttawa Courses page (UofO_courses.html) and store it in `preprocessed.json`.
 This requires for the html file to be present, and will not run if the generated preprocessed.json file is already made.

 This does this using BeautifulSoup to parse through the html code, splits individual course by identifying div tags with class "courseblock", then grabs the title from class "courseblocktitle", and description from "courseblockdesc".